TakeawayIT/starter/README.md

 LAMP
 =====
-This branch will provide you with a basic LAMP environemtn
+This branch will provide you with a basic LAMP environment

 Component            | Version
 -------------------- | --------------------